The hidden causes of fatigue

 Hidden and usual causes of fatigue in a modern society

 2.HPA Axis dysregulation– is a new term for “Adrenal fatigue” that happens in a prolonged stress.
 The term Adrenal Fatigue can in many ways be misleading because it is a descriptive term that does not represent true complexity of this disorder.
 During the various stages of this condition, hormone and neurotransmitter levels can oscillate dramatically representing a variety of the symptoms.
-These can be anything from intermittent tiredness and mild insomnia (in the Alarm stage), to dropping of DHAE, feeling of ‘wired and tired “during the second stage, and if stress continues it moves into the Resistant stage lasting from few months to many years.
-During this stage person is constantly tired, cortisol production continues at the expense of other hormones (“pregnenolone, progesterone, and DHEA steal”) insomnia gets worse, sex drive becomes low and frequent infections occur.
+These can be anything from intermittent tiredness and mild insomnia (in the Alarm stage), feeling of ‘wired and tired “during the second stage, and if stress continues it moves into the Resistant stage lasting from few months to many years.
+During this stage person is constantly tired, cortisol production continues at the expense of other hormones (“pregnenolone steal”) insomnia gets worse, sex drive becomes low and frequent infections occur.
 If this continues extreme exhaustion sets in with hormonal deficiencies and neurotransmitters problems that can lead to anxiety, irritability, depression but also autoimmunity and cancers from altered immunity.
 It is a“Burnout” phase.
 Checking urinary cortisol metabolites and saliva cortisol to document daily fluctuation of cortisol level is essential as conventional tests are insufficient.

 3.Gut issues.
 The main source of energy comes from the complete oxidation of glucose.
 Amino acids are an essential source for neurotransmitter production.
 The digestive system produces glucose, glycerol, fatty acids and amino acids.
 If there is a problem with the digestive system: low gastric acidity, pancreatic insufficiency, SIBO, lucky gut, food allergies sensitivities, etc. may result in fatigue.
 It also adds to the nutritional and chemical cause of stress and jeopardies detoxification.

 4.CFS/ ME.
 Chronic fatigue syndrome (overleaping with ME and fibromyalgia) is an important cause of overwhelming tiredness.
-Recent studies concluded that Mitochondrial dysfunction either genetically determined or toxicity related are responsible for decreased energy (ATP) production.
+Recent studies concluded that Mitochondrial dysfunction either hereditary determined or toxicity related are responsible for decreased energy (ATP) production.
 We use The Bell CFS ability scale to determine patient’s level of capacity to function from overwhelming fatigue.

 6.Hormonal disturbances are often accompanied by fatigue.
-Menopause and Andropause (Ageing) with low estrogen, progesterone, testosterone, and pregnenolone cause a fatigue through the day that aggravates during exercise, while underactive thyroid causes morning tiredness and tiredness at rest.Insulin resistance causes permanent tiredness that often worsens by Sleep Apnea and IR related Depression.
+Menopause and Andropause (Ageing) with low estrogen, progesterone, testosterone, and pregnenolone cause fatigue through the day that aggravates during exercise, while underactive thyroid causes morning tiredness and tiredness at rest.Insulin resistance causes permanent tiredness that often worsens by Sleep Apnea and IR related Depression.

 7.Chronic medication overuse is a hidden cause of fatigue as often interfere with primary cell energy production.
 Some antihypertensive drugs, statins, steroids, sedatives, antidepressants, antihistaminics can cause tiredness and drowsiness often perceived as a lack of energy.